TrevorEngland23/Data-Engineering-Pipeline/README.md

 MOVE '<DATABASENAME>_Log' TO '/var/opt/mssql/data/<DATABASENAME>_log.ldf';
 ```

 You should now be able to click on "Databases" and see your database populated.
 Your data is now on premise.

-Next, you'll need to create a few Azure Resources to include an Azure Data Factory, a data lake (storage account), Databricks workspace, Azure Synapse Analytics workspace, and a keyvault.
+Next, you'll need to create a few Azure Resources to include an Azure Data Factory, a data lake (storage account), Databricks workspace, Azure Synapse Analytics workspace, and keyvault.
+Additionally, you'll need a Windows Virtual Machine and a Virtual Network Gateway if you're following my exact path.
 You'll want to create these resources within the same resource group.

 Things to note:
     - For the storage account, you should enable "heiarchial structure".
 This essentially turns your storage account into a data lake.
-    - You might have to give yourself the proper permissions to create containers in your storage account.
+    - You wil need to give yourself the proper permissions to create containers and view blobs in your storage account.
     - Mostly everything i've left at the defaults.
-Do you research on pricing, and please please please set a budget on your resource group to alert you if your resources somehow end up costing more money than you're willing to spend.
+Do your research on pricing, and please please please set a budget on your subscription to alert you if your resources somehow end up costing more money than you're willing to spend.

 In the end, you should have something similar to this structure:
 ![screenshot](images/resourcesexample.png)